jonalee1/clv-visualizations/README.md

-Explore Customer Lifetime Value
+# 🌟 Explore Customer Lifetime Value 🌟

-These interactive tools help you understand the mathematical models behind probabilistic customer lifetime value (CLV) predictions and how different factors impact the long-term value of customers.
+Unlock the power of **probabilistic customer lifetime value (CLV) predictions** with interactive visualizations that bring mathematical models to life!

-Each visualization allows you to manipulate model parameters in real-time to see their effects on customer behavior patterns and value forecasts.
+Each tool allows you to **manipulate model parameters in real time** to see their effects on customer behavior patterns and value forecasts.
+Get ready to explore the future of customer analytics! 🚀

-1. Traditional CLV Models
+---

-Understand traditional deterministic CLV calculations based on fixed churn rates, including basic, growth, and segment models.
-Compare with probabilistic approaches.
+## 🔍 Key CLV Models

-2. Lifetime Model
+### 🏛 Traditional CLV Models
-Visualize customer retention patterns with heterogeneous churn rates.
-See how the Beta-Geometric model creates more realistic survival curves compared to traditional exponential retention models.
+Dive into **deterministic CLV calculations** based on fixed churn rates.
+Explore basic, growth, and segment models, then see how they stack up against **probabilistic approaches** for a more dynamic prediction.

-3. Purchase Frequency Model
+### ⏳ Lifetime Model
-Compare Poisson vs. Negative Binomial distributions for modeling purchase frequency.
-See why accounting for customer heterogeneity creates more accurate predictions.
+Visualize **customer retention patterns** with heterogeneous churn rates.
+Discover the **Beta-Geometric model**, which produces realistic survival curves compared to traditional exponential models.

-4. Monetary Value Model
+### 📈 Purchase Frequency Model
-Explore how Gamma-Gamma mixture characterizes transaction patterns and capture spending variability, both between-customer heterogeneity and within-customer purchase variation.
+Compare **Poisson vs. Negative Binomial distributions** to model purchase frequency.
+See why **customer heterogeneity matters** when crafting accurate predictions.

-5. Unified Probabilistic CLV Model
+### 💰 Monetary Value Model
-Explore the combination of three probabilistic models (BG/NBD/GG) to create a comprehensive CLV prediction.
-Understand retention, frequency, and monetary value components.
+Explore how the **Gamma-Gamma mixture model** characterizes transaction patterns and captures spending variability—both across customers and within individual purchase behaviors.

-Interactive Controls
+### 🔗 Unified Probabilistic CLV Model

-Live Visualizations
+Bring it all together!
+Dive into the **BG/NBD/GG framework**, which integrates retention, frequency, and monetary value models for comprehensive CLV predictions.

-Model Explanations
+---

-Business Applications
+Ready to **experiment, analyze, and optimize**?
+Let’s uncover insights that drive smarter customer engagement! 🚀✨